Root16/seedbank/postman-dataverse-oauth-refresh/readme.md

 ## DIY - Step 1
 ### Set up your environment variables

-Follow Step 1 from Quick Start above from Create or edit a Postman environment to store your Dataverse environment settings.
+Create or edit a Postman environment to store your Dataverse environment settings.
 Define variables `dataverseBase`, `clientId`, `clientSecret`, and `authUrl`.
 Reference Quick Start - Step 1 for example values.

 ## DIY - Step 2
 ### Set up authorization for a collection